brandonrumer/OfflineInstallOfPythonModules/README.md

 You're smart, you can figure out the minor details.
 My goal here was to save somebody the time of reading through all the pre-requisites for modules that I used.

-Sure, you can use virtualenv.
-But whats the fun in that ;(